EF-Code/runwaycoin-clicker/README.md

-# Notcoin Clone
+# runwaycoin clicker

-This repository contains the initial setup and the final version of the Notcoin clone project, including the basic project structure, necessary images, and icons.
+This repository contains the initial setup and the final version of the runwaycoin clicker game project, including the basic project structure, necessary images, and icons.

 ## Overview